suryapandian/programming-languages/ProA/notes.md

 - We have datatypes like `andalso` , `orelse`, `not`
 - `andalso` and `orelse` are both keywords while `not` is a function
 - Functions evaluate the arguments before invoking the function.
 Since that is not the case with `andalso` and `orelse` they are not functions.
+- function binding with keyword `fun`, variable binding with keyword `val`, datatype  binding with keyword `datatype`

 ```
 val ans = pow(2,3)